 All Shareholders are entitled to attend and participate in the general meetings.
-If any Shareholders are unable to attend, he/she is allowed to appoint up to two proxies to vote on his/her behalf at the general meeting through proxy forms sent in advance.
-In line with the amendments to the Companies Act, Chapter 50 of Singapore, corporate Shareholders of the Company who are "relevant intermediaries" as defined under Section 181(6) of the Companies Act, Chapter 50 of Singapore, are allowed to appoint more than two proxies to attend and vote on their behalf at general meetings.
+If any Shareholder is unable to attend, he/she is allowed to appoint up to two proxies to vote on his/her behalf at the general meeting through proxy forms sent in advance.
+The Company's Constitution does not include the nominee or custodial services to appoint more than two proxies.
+On 3 January 2016, the legislation was amended, among other things to allow certain members, who are "relevant intermediaries" as defined under Section 181(6) of the Companies Act, Chapter 50 of Singapore, are allowed to appoint more than two proxies to attend and vote on their behalf at general meetings.